twallema/influenza-USA/data/README.md

 ### Mobility

-+ `table1_commuting_flows_county`: Contains the estimated number of commuters from county X to county Y. Downloaded from https://www.census.gov/data/tables/2020/demo/metro-micro/commuting-flows-2020.html
++ `commuting_flows_county_2016_2020.xlsx`: Contains the estimated number of commuters from county X to county Y, between 2016 and 2020.
+ACS warns that uncertainty on the estimates is high due to the inclusion of the pandemic year 2020.
+Downloaded from https://www.census.gov/data/tables/2020/demo/metro-micro/commuting-flows-2020.html

++ `commuting_flows_county_2011_2015.xlsx`: Contains the estimated number of commuters from county X to county Y, between 2011 and 2015.
+Preferably used over the 2016-2020 survey because of the COVID-19 pandemic in 2020.
+Downloaded from https://www.census.gov/data/tables/2015/demo/metro-micro/commuting-flows-2015.html

 ### Geography